 Ingredients For Learning (I4L) [current]

-Methods: Participatory design, naturalistic pilot study, focus group, observation, qualitative analysis
+Methods: Participatory design, naturalistic implementation, focus groups, observation, qualitative analysis

 Stakeholders: University of Pittsburgh, UC Irvine, Santa Ana Early Learning Initative, parents and children of Santa Ana community.